Using Site Styles like a Pro

 • This one is obvious, but just make sure. 😉

 • Mobile is a bit trickier (and fussier).
-TIP : If you want to customize the nav, I find that I have to leave the Site Styles, open the nav, and then go back into the Site Styles.
+TIP : If you want to customize the nav, I find that I have to leave the Site Styles, open the mobile nav, and then go back into Site Styles.

 2. Use DevTools

-Sometimes the Site Styles selector doesn’t work, so I use the Developer Tool (DevTools) to see what the class name was called.
+Sometimes the Site Styles selector doesn’t work, so I use the Developer Tool (DevTools) to see what the class name is called.
 Typically this is how Squarespace describes it in Site Styles and Support.

 1. Open the Developer Tool (CMD SHIFT C) and select the element.
-In this example, this class is called "Product Details Product Title”.

 This class is called "Product Details Product Title”.